Pregnancy SmartSiteTM

 This treatment is repeated daily until blood tests show improvement.

-People who do not respond to this treatment or whose condition often returns may need to:
+People who do not respond to this treatment or whose condition often returns may need medicine, such as steroids or rituximab, which suppress the immune system.

 Outlook (Prognosis)